asharn/interview-questions-software-engineer/README.md

 http://hibernate.org/orm/documentation/5.4/

 - [What Is a Second-Level Cache?](https://www.baeldung.com/hibernate-second-level-cache)
+- [Is cache persist for session means for session object or application or db system?]
 - [Different annotations in hibernate?](https://dzone.com/articles/all-hibernate-annotations-mapping-annotations)
 - [@OneToMany mapping?](https://www.baeldung.com/hibernate-one-to-many)
 - [What is the use of @inheritance?](https://www.baeldung.com/hibernate-inheritance)